UNCSOG/sog-foundation/README.md

 # sog-foundation
-Used for our custom pantheon WordPress upstream
+Used for School Of Government custom Pantheon WordPress upstream.